kanidm/kanidm/kanidm_book/src/administrivia.md

 With any Identity Management (IDM) software, it's important you have the capability to restore in case of a disaster - be that physical damage or a mistake.
-Kanidm supports backup and restore of the database with two methods.
+Kanidm supports backup and restore of the database with three methods.

 ## Method 1 (Preferred)